RitaTMCO/NLP-Telescope/README.md

 **Samples file, true labels files and predicated labels files** must have the **same number of segments**.

 You can see examples of files [here](data/examples/class/positive-negative-neutral/).

+You must also indicate the language in which the texts are written.
+If the language is indifferent then indicate X.

 You may also upload one file in which each line is a system name.
 The number of lines must be equal to the number of systems and the order must be the same as the user loaded systems.